tc39/proposal-temporal/docs/timezone.md

 If `dateTime` is not a `Temporal.PlainDateTime` object, then it will be converted to one as if it were passed to `Temporal.PlainDateTime.from()`.

-Normally there is only one possible exact time corresponding to a wall-clock time, but around a daylight saving change, a wall-clock time may not exist, or the same wall-clock time may exist twice in a row.
+Normally there is only one possible exact time corresponding to a wall-clock time, but around a daylight saving or other political change, a wall-clock time may not exist, or the same wall-clock hour sequence may exist twice in a row (for DST usually just one double-hour).
 See [Resolving ambiguity](./ambiguity.md) for usage examples and a more complete explanation.

 Although this method is useful for implementing a custom time zone or custom disambiguation behavior, usually you won't have to use this method; `Temporal.TimeZone.prototype.getInstantFor()` will be more convenient for most use cases.
-During "skipped" clock time like the hour after DST starts in the Spring, `Temporal.TimeZone.prototype.getInstantFor()` returns a `Temporal.Instant` (by default interpreting the `Temporal.PlainDateTime` using the pre-transition time zone offset), while this method returns zero results during those skipped periods.
+During "skipped" clock time like the hour after DST starts in the spring or certain political changes, `Temporal.TimeZone.prototype.getInstantFor()` returns a `Temporal.Instant` (by default interpreting the `Temporal.PlainDateTime` using the pre-transition time zone offset), while this method returns zero results during those skipped periods.

 ### timeZone.**getNextTransition**(_startingPoint_: Temporal.Instant | string) : Temporal.Instant

 **Parameters:**

-- `startingPoint` (`Temporal.Instant` or value convertible to one): Time after which to find the next DST transition.
+- `startingPoint` (`Temporal.Instant` or value convertible to one): Time after which to find the next UTC offset transition.

-**Returns:** A `Temporal.Instant` object representing the next DST transition in this time zone, or `null` if no transitions later than `startingPoint` could be found.
+**Returns:** A `Temporal.Instant` object representing the next UTC offset transition in this time zone, or `null` if no transitions later than `startingPoint` could be found.

-This method is used to calculate future DST transitions after `startingPoint` for this time zone.
+This method is used to calculate a possible future UTC offset transition after `startingPoint` for this time zone.
+This can be because of DST or other political changes like a country having permanently changed its offset.

-Note that if the time zone was constructed from a UTC offset, there will be no DST transitions.
+Note that if the time zone was constructed from a UTC offset, there will be no offset transitions.
 In that case, this method will return `null`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.